minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

      - The endpoint for the MinIO ``Play`` KES service.

    * - :envvar:`MINIO_KMS_KES_KEY_FILE`
-     - The private key file corresponding to an :minio-git:`identity <kes/wiki/Configuration#policy-configuration>` on the KES service.
+     - The private key file corresponding to an :kes-docs:`identity <concepts/#authorization>` on the KES service.
        The identity must grant permission to create, generate, and decrypt keys.
        Specify the same identity key file as the ``KES_KEY_FILE`` environment variable in the previous step.

    * - :envvar:`MINIO_KMS_KES_CERT_FILE`
-     - The public certificate file corresponding to an :minio-git:`identity <kes/wiki/Configuration#policy-configuration>` on the KES service.
+     - The public certificate file corresponding to an :kes-docs:`identity <concepts/#authorization>` on the KES service.
        The identity must grant permission to create, generate, and decrypt keys.
        Specify the same identity certificate as the ``KES_CERT_FILE`` environment variable in the previous step.

    * - :envvar:`MINIO_KMS_KES_KEY_NAME`
      - The name of the External Key (EK) to use for performing SSE encryption operations.
        KES retrieves the |EK| from the configured Key Management Service (KMS).
        Specify the name of the key created in the previous step.

 3) Restart the MinIO Deployment to Enable SSE-KMS